Arizona governor pushes for teacher pay deal as strike looms - Philly

 Ducey, who is running for re-election, has sent a message to lawmakers, vetoing 10 pieces of Republican legislation last week to show that he wants serious discussions on a state budget that implements his proposal.
-Legislative leaders say it's unlikely they will reach an agreement before the strike.
+Legislative leaders say it is unlikely they will reach an agreement before the strike.

 The political dealing comes as Arizona teachers, among the lowest-paid in the U.S., ramp up a grass-roots effort that spurred weeks of protests and joined a national movement for higher salaries.
 It started in West Virginia, where a strike garnered a raise, and spread to Oklahoma, Kentucky and most recently Colorado.

-Over a half dozen Colorado school districts, including the three largest, are canceling classes or sending students home Thursday and Friday because of planned teacher protests.
+Over a dozen of Colorado school districts, including the 10 largest, are canceling classes or sending students home Thursday and Friday because of planned teacher protests.
+The districts account for over half of the approximately 910,000 students enrolled in Colorado schools.

 In Arizona, teachers are keeping up demonstrations before school and lining busy streets during rush hour as the walkout nears.
 Car windows throughout the Phoenix area are scrawled with supportive messages, and businesses have put up signs backing the so-called #RedforEd campaign.